From the seed of an idea…

 better learning environments grow.

-We make the furniture that enables people to do things differently…
+Why talk to us?
+Because we design, manufacture and install furniture that enables people to do things differently…

-We work with educators from every walk of learning who are either convinced that there is a better way to ‘do’ learning environments or have a nagging feeling that chalk and talk just doesn’t cut it any more.
-Our clients know that change is needed and they work with us to make it happen, creating learning environments that enable a fresh approach.
+We work with educators from every walk of learning who are either convinced that there is a better way to ‘do’ learning environments or have a nagging feeling that chalk and talk just doesn’t cut it anymore.
+Our clients want change and they work with us to make it happen, creating learning environments that enable a fresh approach.
 They know that today’s learners need agile, adaptable skills for a job that may not even exist yet, so they come to us for environments that help develop those skills.
 They know that in a classroom there will be a diversity of needs and that to engage everyone you need to offer autonomy and choice, so they work with us to create learning spaces where everyone can find their place.
 We make the furniture and design the spaces in which all of this can happen.

 Learning environments need to evolve – but how do you change?

 So, you know, in your heart of hearts, that traditional learning environments don’t deliver the diverse learning experience that today’s students and teachers need.
 You know this (as do we), but how do you change it?
-How do you take an idea that has been drummed into people for nearly 150 years – the Victorian classroom with its omniscient teacher at the front being stared at by rows of seated children – and turn it into a democratic, dynamic, nurturing environment where learning becomes a shared endeavour?
+How do you take an idea that has been drummed into people for nearly 150 years – the Victorian classroom with its omniscient teacher at the front being stared at by rows of seated children – and turn it into a democratic, dynamic, nurturing environment where learning becomes an exciting shared endeavour?
 How do you topple that firmly embedded hierarchy?
-Especially when everyone has an opinion (it didn’t do me any harm…) and people are scared of change because this stuff really matters?
+Especially when everyone has an opinion (“it didn’t do me any harm”…) and people are scared of change because this stuff really matters?

 One small step…

 If you’re at the beginning of this journey, start slowly and take one step at a time.
 Aim for evolution rather than revolution because too much too soon can scare the horses.
 Dip a toe into more progressive environments, and convert the naysayers by bringing them along with you for the ride, building consensus as you go.
 Some schools start with a shared area like the library (Aiglon College), that the whole school uses so they can get a feel for agile, multi-functional, zoned environments.
-Others take a disused room and seize the opportunity to try a new approach (Holy Cross School).
+Others take a disused room and seize the opportunity to try a new approach (Holy Cross School, Desborough College, Wimbledeon High School).
 Some are compelled to implement an idea that resonates with their conviction that there must be a better way of doing things (Croft Primary School and West Thornton Academy).

 From the seed of an idea… comes your amazing learning space